-Rating: The measure of a borrower's creditworthiness by special rating agencies such as Standard & Poor's or Moody's.
+Net Asset Value (NAV): Used to describe the value of a company's assets less the value of their liabilities.
+Rating: The measure of the creditworthiness of a borrower by special rating agencies such as Standard & Poor's or Moody's.
 As a rule, UBS bond funds principally invest in bonds issued by prime borrowers.